Panasonic FZ1000 vs Sony A77 II

-The physical size and weight of the Panasonic FZ1000 and the Sony A77 II are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic FZ1000 and the Sony A77 II.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ1000 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is notably larger (10 percent) than the Panasonic FZ1000.
 It is noteworthy in this context that the A77 II is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 has a lens built in, whereas the A77 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.